openshift/multiarch-tuning-operator/docs/ocp-release.md

     oc get snapshots --sort-by .metadata.creationTimestamp -l pac.test.appstudio.openshift.io/event-type=push,appstudio.openshift.io/application=fbc-v4-x
     ```

 10. Create a new Release for the fbc snapshot created after the commit in the previous step.
+    Note that we can run a staging release to test the release pipeline

     ```yaml
     # oc create -f - <<EOF